-Savvy investors and entrepreneurs who saw that trend developing and got in early have made a hefty profit.
+Savvy real estate investors and entrepreneurs who saw that trend developing and got in early to buy a short-term rental have made a hefty profit.
 It’s not too late, however, to get in on the action.
 We took a look at what parts of the country are now crazy hot for short-term rental investments.
 These are the markets that have grown the fastest over the last 18 months.

 (All prices and percentages quoted below come from Beyond’s database and are for average nightly stays in a 2-bedroom rental.)